Insights

 • Model parameters (Output): These are the internal variables (weights, biases, coefficients) that the algorithm learns autonomously from the data.
 Engineers do not (and must not) set these manually.

 • Hyperparameters (Constraints): These are the structural settings configured before training initiates.
-They govern learning velocity, architectural complexity, and regularisation aggressiveness.
+They govern learning velocity, architectural complexity, and regularization aggressiveness.

 The ROI baseline and why tuning is a strategic imperative

-Hyperparameter optimisation sits at a specific, high-leverage point on the effort-to-impact curve.
+Hyperparameter optimization sits at a specific, high-impact point on the effort-to-impact curve.
 While feature engineering remains the primary driver of baseline performance, tuning acts as the yield multiplier.

 According to foundational research published in the Journal of Machine Learning Research (JMLR), proper tuning yields an additional 2-5% performance lift for tree-based architectures and upwards of 10-15% for complex neural networks.